a4my/a4my/README.md

 ### Why I should be considered as a candidate 🙂
 Despite not having a degree in computer science nor any professional experience in this field yet, I compensate with a lifetime training in discovering and self-learning new things as well as adapting quickly to new roles which from, my understanding, is a core behavior of being a web developer.
 I also praise myself as being adaptable, determined, resilient, rigorous and details and processes oriented.

+Finally, I'm used to working remotely or on site, on my own or as part of a team and I'm happy to relocate to anywhere in the UK to better suit the needs of a role.

 ### Interests 🧠
   Rugby